luc-github/MySafeFob/docs/UI-SPECS.md

 └──────────────────────────────────────┘
 ```

-- `qwerty-keyboard.h` (vendored, unused so far).
+- **Built 2026-09-24** as `ui_keyboard.cpp` (LVGL, 4 letter rows 7/7/6/6 +
+  control row, layers lower/upper/digits+symbols, `time-sync-design.md`
+  §3) — not the classic 10-key QWERTY drawn above.
+Used by the Wi-Fi
+  password today. **Still to add** (ROADMAP 8.0 P7): a Base32 mode (A-Z and
+  2-7 only, for TOTP secrets) and a numeric mode.
 Used by every text field
   in this document (TOTP label/secret, password fields, Wi-Fi SSID/pass,
   export passphrase).
 One shared implementation, not one per screen.
 - Left/Right cycling a full QWERTY key-by-key is slow but must remain